Cray-HPE/docs-csm/operations/resiliency/NTP_Resiliency.md

 ## Procedure

-1. Set the date manually, if the time on NCNs is off by more than a few hours.
+1. (`ncn#`) Set the date manually, if the time on NCNs is off by more than a few hours.

     For example: